temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 In the Temporal Java SDK, a Workflow Definition is made of two parts:

-* An [interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html) that contains annotated methods with empty bodies
+* A [Workflow Interface](https://docs.temporal.io/application-development/foundations?lang=java#develop-workflows), which is an interface annotated with `@WorkflowInterface`.
+This interface contains a single method signature annotated with `@WorkflowMethod`.
-* A class that implements the interface and defines all methods declared by the interface.
+* A class that implements the interface, providing the code that runs when the Workflow is executed

 Create `HelloWorldWorkflow.java` in the source code location of your project at `app/src/main/java/helloworldapp/` and add the following code to create a `HelloWorldWorkflow` interface that defines the expected functionality of your workflow: